-Does your organization still rely on old-school binders to manage its emergency response and hazard mitigation plans?
+Does your organization still rely on old-school binders to manage its emergency response and continuity plans?
 If so, you are not alone.
 But, you are at a disadvantage.
 Paper-based plans are riddled with potential snags, and often produce less than stellar results.
 Just ask the planners who continually struggle to keep their operations’ plans current, accessible and actionable every day.

 Automation, or more specifically, the use of online planning software, is a proven and viable solution to several long-standing problems.
 Consider these five key reasons to “ban the binder,” so your operation can better plan for and manage the unexpected.